Getaway House is a quick and easy way to escape the city – but it comes at a cost

 I think of Getaway House as “glamping”.
 You get all the perks of camping (nature, campfires, hiking, and limited technology) alongside the main perks of civilization (a proper bed with linens, a hot shower, and temperature control).

-I am certainly not above camping, but I visited the Houston outpost in June.
+I am certainly not above camping, but I visited the Getaway House Houston outpost near Brazos Valley in June.
 If the temperature drops below 80 degrees at night, it’s a pretty cool night.

 Needless to say, I needed my A/C.